 - Persons at high risk for developing a blood clot

 - Healthcare professionals who treat patient with or at risk for blood clots

 Clot Connect's Mission

 The mission of Clot Connect is to increase knowledge of thrombosis, thrombophilia and anticoagulation by providing connection to education and support resources for patients and health care professionals.

 A key role of Clot Connect is to serve as the go-to clearinghouse for reliable, clinically relevant thrombosis and anticoagulation information.

-For a detailed review of Clot Connect, including our past activity, current funding and future plans, please see our 2012 Program Report.
+For a detailed review of Clot Connect, including our past activity, current funding and future plans, please see our Annual Report.

 Stephan Moll, MD; Medical Director

 Clot Connect's medical direction is provided by Stephan Moll, MD; Associate Professor in the Department of Medicine and Division of Hematology-Oncology at the University of North Carolina at Chapel Hill.